 - a.
-Teaching staff are expected to: - Provide marking that offers clear information about why pupils have done well. - Offer detailed suggestions and targets for improvement, which should create a progressive plan for continued learning. - Judge whether written or verbal feedback should be given and instruct pupils to record this feedback in their exercise books for review, as appropriate. - Provide pupils with opportunities to reflect on feedback, using the green highlighters as praise and pink highlighters to stretch or secure learning, which also allows them to respond to the feedback and ask questions.
-'To
+Teaching staff are expected to: - Provide marking/feedback that offers clear information about why pupils have done well. - Offer detailed suggestions and targets for improvement, which should create a progressive plan for continued learning. - Judge whether written or verbal feedback should be given and instruct pupils to record this feedback in their exercise books for review, as appropriate. - Provide pupils with opportunities to reflect on feedback, using the green highlighters as praise and pink highlighters to stretch or secure learning, which also allows them to respond to the feedback and ask questions.
+'To Do' stickers will be used by all staff to ensure actions rather than information. - Remind pupils of their smart targets and how these targets can be achieved in particular lessons. - Ensure that marking identifies misconceptions and feedback addresses these swiftly. - Ensure that marking identifies which work has been completed by pupils independently, assisted and peer supported - Use marking and assessment to identify the next steps for pupils, which should be used to plan the delivery of the curriculum. - Offer questions and challenge pupils whose work was correct, which should encourage further development. - Provide feedback and support to pupils with SEND and adapt how feedback is given, so that pupils with SEND can understand and action any targets.
+The SENDCo should be consulted in regard to this. - Provide positive and pupil-friendly marking and feedback using a green pen.
+Pupils will respond using a red pen. - Return work promptly and allow pupils time to review any feedback that has been given to them.

-Do' stickers will be used by all staff to ensure actions rather than information.
+b.
+Pupils are expected to:

-- Remind pupils of their smart targets and how these targets can be achieved in particular lessons. - Ensure that marking identifies misconceptions and feedback addresses these swiftly. - Use marking and assessment to identify the next steps for pupils, which should be used to plan the delivery of the curriculum. - Offer questions and challenge pupils whose work was correct, which should encourage further development. - Provide feedback and support to pupils with SEND and adapt how feedback is given, so that pupils with SEND can understand and action any targets.
-The SENCO should be consulted in regard to this. - Provide positive and pupil-friendly marking and feedback using a green pen.
-Pupils will respond using a red pen. - Return work promptly and allow pupils time to review any feedback that has been given to them. - b.
-Pupils are expected to: - Try their best with any work they complete, including homework. - Ask questions when they do not understand something in lessons. - Read any comments on their work and ask questions if they do not understand them. - Answer questions or complete actions using a red pen. - Review their own progress by rereading previous work and establishing where they have made mistakes or identifying ways it could be improved. - Make a conscious effort to meet their targets and to action any suggested improvements. - Take responsibility for their learning.
+- Try their best with any work they complete, including homework. - Ask questions when they do not understand something in lessons. - Read any comments on their work and ask questions if they do not understand them. - Answer questions or complete actions using a red pen. - Review their own progress by rereading previous work and establishing where they have made mistakes or identifying ways it could be improved. - Make a conscious effort to meet their targets and to action any suggested improvements. - Take responsibility for their learning